jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 :::note

-Some of these stages cannot be GPU accelerated due to the software, hardware or driver limitations.
+Some of these stages cannot be GPU accelerated due to software, hardware or driver limitations.

-Partial acceleration may result in slightly higher CPU usage and lower than expected transcoding FPS.
+Partial acceleration may result in slightly higher CPU usage and lower transcoding speed.

 :::

-Jellyfin 10.8 managed to support full acceleration on mainstream Intel, NVIDIA and AMD (Windows only) GPUs.
+Jellyfin 10.8 supports full acceleration on mainstream Intel, NVIDIA and AMD (Windows only) GPUs.

 Jellyfin 10.9 enables full acceleration for AMD Vega and newer GPUs on Linux via VA-API and Vulkan interop.

-Using our [jellyfin-ffmpeg](https://github.com/jellyfin/jellyfin-ffmpeg/releases) with Jellyfin is highly recommended, which has a `-Jellyfin` suffix in the version string.
+Using [jellyfin-ffmpeg](https://github.com/jellyfin/jellyfin-ffmpeg/releases) with Jellyfin is highly recommended, which has a `-Jellyfin` suffix in the version string.

 ```shell
 $ /usr/lib/jellyfin-ffmpeg/ffmpeg